pkdone/mongo-multi-svr-generator/README.md

 ## Introduction

-Automates the configuring/running of a quick and dirty, self contained, replicated and sharded MongoDB environment on the local Linux host machine, to help a user explore these features - not to be used for real production environments.
+Automates the configuring/running of a quick and dirty, self contained, replicated and sharded MongoDB environment on a local Linux host machine, to help a user explore these features - not to be used for real production environments.

 By default, creates an environment containing the following 11 server processes, listening on different local ports: